STUDY VISITS TO SOCIAL PROJECTS IN THE CITY OF AARHUS

 Study visit to Fenrishus

-At Fenrishus, it is very important to us that the children’s and young people’s families feel at home and involved in all decisions.
+At Fenrishus, it is very important that the children and young people’s families feel at home and involved in all care decisions.

-At the studyvisit at Fenrishus we will show you our facilities and give you the opportunity to oversee some of our activities with the children.
+During the visit, participants will see some of the facilities and be given the opportunity to witness some of the activities with the children.

 Study Visit to Marselisborgcentret

-The center is owned by the municipality of Aarhus and Central Denmark Region.
+The centre is owned by the municipality of Aarhus and the Central Denmark Region.
 Activities focus on disability matters and rehabilitation related to a broad group of people with impairments and their relatives.

-The center was originally buildt in 1913 as an epidemic hospital and around the year 2000 it was transformed into a center for rehabilitation.
-Now 24 different organisations are partners and carry out their acitivities in the field of disability matters and rehabilitation.
-There are partners from NGO’s, rehabilitation practises and scientific areas.
+The centre was originally built in 1913 as an epidemic hospital and around the year 2000 it was transformed into a centre for rehabilitation.
+Now 24 different organisations are partners and carry out their activities supporting rehabilitation and people with disabilities.

-During the studyvisit we will take a walk around the park and participants will get an insight into the coorporation between different professinal groups and across sectors.
-In recent years involvement and cocreation with neighbours and civil society has been developed.
-One recent development of the center has been the outdoor area, where accessiblity and outdoor rehabilitation has become extremely popular.
+During the visit, participants will take a walk around the facilities getting an insight into cooperation between different professional groups.
+In recent years involvement and cocreation with neighbours and civil society has been developed, for example the outdoor area, where accessibility and outdoor rehabilitation has become extremely popular.

 sdgh